 - blood test to measure levels of sodium, potassium, chloride, urea, creatine, etc.

 A water deprivation test (WDT) can be potentially life threatening and is done only under knowledgeable medical teams.
 The test has the patient refrain from drinking water to see if there is any change in the amount of urine released.

 Treatment focuses upon regulating the thirst mechanism and amount of urine released.
 Medication can be used for successful treatment.

 - bendroflumethiazide (bendrofluazide) to reduce thirst and night urination frequency

 - desmopressin to treat genetic NID (Note: high doses are usually required)

 - drugs to regulate water excretion (thiazide, amiloride, indomethacin etc.)

 - intravenous hydration in cases of severe dehydration

 Children who go untreated for NDI can fail to thrive.
 In severe cases, they may experience mental retardation from the body’s constant dehydration.

 Without treatment, NDI can lead to death from dehydration complications.
-Prognosis is good for those who receive treatment, and medications can keep health stable.
+The prognosis is good for those who receive treatment, and medications can help to keep health stable.